 MEDIATION AND SETTLEMENT

 Under Michigan Court Rules, all injury cases at some point are referred to some type of mediation process.
 Many times because of how the rules are structured, the mediation process forces the parties to look hard at the case and creates a value for the case for settlement purposes before trial.
-At Nye & Associates, PLLC, we believe it is critical to fully develop the case for a proper presentation in the mediation process, to insure that you get the highest possible recommendations for your damages to give us the strongest position in any final pre-trial settlement discussions.
+At The Nye Law Office we believe it is critical to fully develop the case for a proper presentation in the mediation process, to insure that you get the highest possible recommendations for your damages to give us the strongest position in any final pre-trial settlement discussions.

 USE OF EXPERTS